-Nacha’s President and CEO Jan Estep sets the vision and strategy for the organization.
-Ms. Estep is responsible for continually advancing the ubiquitous ACH Network by engaging diverse stakeholders to ensure that it remains one of the largest, safest and most reliable payment systems in the world.
-Ms. Estep also drives Nacha's role in creation of broadly adopted payment and financial messaging rules and standards through consensus-led governance, international collaboration, education, and innovative development practices.
-Through development of rules, standards, governance, education, advocacy, and in support of innovation, Nacha’s efforts benefit the providers and users of those systems.
+Nacha President and CEO Jane Larimer sets the vision and strategy for the organization to continually advance the ubiquitous ACH Network so that it remains one of the largest, safest and most reliable payment systems in the world.
+Ms. Larimer also works to advance Nacha’s role in creating and furthering broadly adopted payment and financial messaging rules and standards to enable interoperability and reduce friction for providers and users.

 Nacha Board of Directors